-The closest Dr. Cook's report comes to identifying a harmful level of exposure is his consideration of the Bradford Hill factor of "dose-response."
-But even in the sections of his report that are dedicated to the dose-response relationship and exposure, Dr. Cook still fails to identify a harmful dose of any chemical to which Harris was allegedly exposed.
-Further, he fails to even specify what constituent chemicals within "crude oil" and "weathered oil" he is purportedly analyzing for a dose-response relationship.
-Instead, in the "dose-response relationship" sections of his report, Dr. Cook simply cites studies from both the Deepwater Horizon oil spill, as well as previous oil spills, which generally found a positive association between respondents who reported higher levels of exposure to crude oil and the prevalence of various medical conditions.44
+The closest Dr. Cook's report comes to identifying a harmful level of exposure that can trigger specific health conditions is his consideration of the Bradford Hill factor of "dose-response."
+But even in the sections of his report that are dedicated to the dose-response relationship and exposure, Dr. Cook still fails to identify a harmful dose of any chemical to which decedent was allegedly exposed.
+Further, he fails to even specify which constituent chemicals within "crude oil" and "weathered oil" he is purportedly analyzing for a dose-response relationship.
+Instead, in the "dose-response relationship" sections of his report, Dr. Cook simply cites studies from both the Deepwater Horizon oil spill, as well as previous oil spills, which generally found a positive association between respondents who reported higher levels of exposure to crude oil and the prevalence of various medical conditions.42